jennt/text_miner/README.md

   ```

 ## Motivation
-Purposes for developing this program include:
+Purposes for this exercise include:
   * To practice reading and writing the regular expression language
   * To be able to use Ruby regular expression objects and methods

 ## Tests